CkPython

 email.put_SendSigned(True)

-# locate the certificate we need, and use it for signing.
+# the certificate and private key required for signing.

 if (success != True):